COVID-19 (coronavirus) travel advice

 - Plan to make as few stops as possible, but stop driving if you become drowsy.

-- Be sure to pack cloth face masks, hand sanitizer and disinfectant wipes in an easily accessible spot so that you can use them during the trip as necessary.
+- Be sure to pack face masks, hand sanitizer and disinfectant wipes in an easily accessible spot so that you can use them during the trip as necessary.

 - Prepare food and water to take on the trip.
 Consider including nonperishable items to tide you over in case access to restaurants and grocery stores is limited.